 Answers to frequently asked questions can be found in the Colorado Educator Loan Forgiveness Informational Booklet.

-If you have any additional questions about the program, please contact:
+If you have any additional questions about the program or you find a link on this page is broken, please contact:

 Additional Educator Funding Resources

 Colorado Center for Rural Education: For information about stipends available to rural educators, please see the Colorado Center for Rural Education’s website: https://www.unco.edu/colorado-center-for-rural-education/stipends/.
 Stipends are available for rural student teachers, in-service educators, alternative licensure candidates, National Board certification candidates, and/or substitute teachers.

 Federal Loan Forgiveness Programs for Educators: There are 4 Federal Loan Forgiveness programs for educators.
 Please see the following website for more information: https://studentaid.gov/articles/teacher-loan-forgiveness-options/.